 Choose your subject and allow the background

-Live music lighting varies enormously making it impossible for in camera AI to determine the correct lighting because they are programmed for a very thin range of types of photography.
+Live music lighting varies enormously, making it impossible for in camera AI to determine the correct lighting because it is programmed for a very thin range of types of photography.

-But on those incredibly dark gigs or where the light is dynamic I found that I really needed control over ISO as well.
-This plus a belief that to shoot in manual mode all the time is good practice for a learning photographer makes me shoot manually all the time and I over time get a sense of things
+But on those incredibly dark gigs or where the light is dynamic, I found that I really needed control over ISO as well.
+Shooting in manual mode all the time is good practice for a learning photographer.
+I shoot manually all the time, and over time I get a sense of things.

 About the Author